Alohacajun/ACC_Content_Pack/README.md

  Sion9000 for keeping the project and community updated on [Nexus Mods](https://www.nexusmods.com/stardewvalley/mods/1083).

+Compatibility & Notes
+-
+**4 December 2019**
+- Please note that this mod does not change the player character.
+Other mods may work, but Stardew valley 1.4.x breaks a lot of clothing related mods.
+ - Genderswaps are not yet compatible with Stardew Valley patch 1.4.x.
+The next update will fix the Genderswaps.
+ - Translation files should no longer be required for those playing ACC in a non-English language.
+The files are now contained within the base mod.
+ - Compatibility mods for others such as Longevity are not updated and as such will not likely work with the updated Stardew Valley patch 1.4.x

  Installation
  -
 1. Before installing ACC, make sure you have the following installed: